Although blogging has only been around for a few decades, it has rapidly developed into an incredibly successful industry.

 The platform takes care of all the laborious tasks, such as getting a host, securing and maintaining it, or designing it.

-This blogging platform has a very clean and minimal look, and blog posts are perfectly formatted and mobile responsive.
+This blogging platform offers a very clean and minimal look, and blog posts are perfectly formatted and mobile responsive.

 Plus, it comes with pre-built options to share your content on social media platforms to get more exposure.